persephone-tools/persephone/README.rst

 We are happy to offer direct help to anyone who wants to use it.
 Please use the `discussion mailing list <https://lists.persephone-asr.org/postorius/lists/discuss.lists.persephone-asr.org/>`_ to discuss questions regarding this project.
-If you're having trouble, contact Oliver Adams at oliver.adams@gmail.com.
 We are also very welcome to thoughts, constructive criticism, help with design, development and documentation, along with any `bug reports <https://github.com/persephone-tools/persephone/issues>`_ or
 `pull requests <https://github.com/persephone-tools/persephone/pulls>`_ you may have.